tayler-id/comic-panel-description-generator/memory-bank/progress.md

 ## Known Issues

-- **Text Generation Quality**: Addressed by prioritizing Grok API and improving GPT-2 output
+- **Text Generation Quality**: Addressed by implementing multi-API approach with priority chain
 - **Image Processing Accuracy**: Comic sketches vary widely in style and quality
 - **Docker Image Size**: The Docker image is quite large (3.43GB) due to ML dependencies
-- **Memory Constraints**: Addressed by using API-first approach and smaller distilgpt2 model
+- **Memory Constraints**: Addressed by using API-first approach with multiple providers

 ## Blockers